asclepius/paulkulyk.com/blog/_posts/2011-08-09-programming-achievements-how-to-level-up-as-a-developer.md

 [C] Forth is essentially its own paradigm.

 [D] This quote comes to mind: "Whoever teaches learns in the act of teaching ..." — Paulo Freire

+**Updated 8/9/2011 4:32pm UTC** - Added links to example forks of the achievement list.

 --